geo-data/cesium-terrain-builder/README.md

 it to other systems should be relatively painless as the library dependencies have been ported to numerous systems and the code itself is standard C++11.
 In fact it has been reported as compiling on Windows using Visual Studio 2010 with minor tweaks.
-It is reported as not compiling on Mac OS X Mavericks using clang
-- this issue is tracked [here](https://github.com/geo-data/cesium-terrain-builder/issues/3).
+It is reported as not compiling on Mac OS X Mavericks using clang: this issue is tracked [here](https://github.com/geo-data/cesium-terrain-builder/issues/3).

 ## Requirements